Jialiang (Kaelin) Dong ☕️

 Recent Publications

 (2025).
 Ghosts in DBMS: Revealing the Security Impacts of Silent Fixes.
-The 3rd International Conference on Data Security and Privacy Protection (DSPP).
+The 3rd International Conference on Data Security and Privacy Protection (DSPP), Best Paper.

 (2025).
 From Surface to Semantics: Semantic Structure Parsing for Table-Centric Document Analysis.
 The 28th European Conference on Artificial Intelligence (ECAI).